JokkimDoras/ai-code-reviewer/README.md

-NeurolLint — AI-Powered Code Review Assistant
+# NeurolLint — AI-Powered Code Review Assistant

-A full-stack application that enables developers to upload code files and receive intelligent, structured code reviews powered by a local LLM (via LM Studio) or any OpenAI-compatible API endpoint.
+A Software that enables developers to upload code files and receive intelligent, structured code reviews powered by a local LLM (via LM Studio) or any OpenAI-compatible API endpoint.

 ---